 Player To Watch: Twenty Year Old American Soccer Player Signs To Play Second Season For Germany’s Greifswalder FC

-Twenty-year-old attacking midfield Joe Joe Richardson is a student at New York University, or perhaps more accurately is a college student on leave from NYU’s Stern School of Business.
 One of U.S. News & World Report’s “10 Best Business Schools for Finance,” graduates of NYU’s Stern usually earn $225,000 plus after graduation … but what is more important than a lucrative career in finance?
 Being a footballer.
 Richardson has put his career path in investment banking on hold to follow his soccer dreams.

-During the early days of the pandemic when classes went virtual, Richardson joined the prestigious International Soccer Academy gap year program in Mallorca, Spain to take his game to the next level.
 After several months of impressing International Soccer Academy co-founder Eddie Loewen and Associate coach Holger Gehrke, a former Bundesliga goalkeeper at FC Schalke 04 who became a national team coach, Richardson was approved for going on trials with LA Liga, Bundesliga and other European soccer clubs.

-International Soccer Academy teammates Michael Scavuzzo and Bleon Salihu also were offered roster spots and joined Richardson at Greifswalder FC.
-All three American youth soccer players were proud to sign their first contracts to be paid to play the game they loved, and at 19 years of age, moved from the USA to Germany.
-International Soccer Academy has arranged over 65 trials for their talented soccer players and a total of 15 soccer contracts.
+International Soccer Academy teammate Bleon Salihu was also offered a roster spot and joined Richardson at Greifswalder FC.
+All three American youth soccer players were proud to sign their first contracts to be paid to play the game they loved.
+At 19 years of age, they moved from the USA to Germany.

 Among the youngest players on the team, Richardson was one of the highest goal scorers and clearly made an impact on the field, helping his team become promoted to the next league.